Hailaix/Capstone-Project/README.md

 In order to start up the site from this repository, first, create the postgres databases using the files in backend/Database.
 After database creation, the backend can be run with the command `node server.js` or `nodemon server.js`, which will open up the express server at [http://localhost:5000](http://localhost:5000).
 The frontend can be started with `npm start` in the bookly directory, which will open the app at [http://localhost:3000](http://localhost:3000).

+## Testing

+To run tests on the backend, run `jest --runInBand` while in the backend directory.
+To run tests on the react app, run `npm test` while in the bookly directory.

 ## Features

 1. users can create reading lists, everything on the site revolves around reading lists in some way.